ijmarshall/robotreviewer/README.md

 ## Installation

+We have tested the installation on Ubuntu, and Mac OS which both work successfully with the following instructions.
+Windows does work in the end but with a lot of installation headaches!

 1. Ensure you have a working version of Python 3.6.
 We strongly recommend using Python from the [Anaconda Python distribution](https://www.anaconda.com/distribution/) for a quicker and more reliable experience.

 2. [Install git-lfs](https://git-lfs.github.com/) for managing the model file versions (on Mac: `brew install git-lfs`).
 NB!
 If you already have git lfs installed, make sure it's the most recent version, since older versions have not downloaded files properly.